Offshore gas and condensate field

 The field is located 25km away from the Shah Deniz gas and condensate field, which is also situated within the Absheron block.

-The development programme was approved in 2017 and will cost an estimated $1bn.
+the development programme was approved in 2017.

 Production from the field is crucial for Azerbaijan, which has been witnessing gas shortages due to increasing domestic consumption rates combined with the fact that the majority of the gas produced from the Shah Deniz gas field is now exported elsewhere.